knowledgetechnologyuhh/evo_ik/README.md

 ## Known Issues

-- The CMAES solver from EvoTorch seems to have numerical stability issues for longer runs with very small errors, occasionaly causing `nan` solutions.
+- The CMAES solver from EvoTorch may experience numerical stability issues, presumably caused during extended runs with very small errors, occasionaly resulting in `nan` solutions.

+- In some cases, CMAES crashes due to a Cholesky decomposition error because of the covariance matrix not being positive-definite.

-- In some cases, the solver may get stuck at a local optimum and not find a solution that meets the success criteria, even if the target is reachable.
+- The solver might get stuck in a local optimum and not find a solution that meets the success criteria, even if the target is reachable.

 ## Citation